Cylinder vs. Pressure Vessel: Understanding the Distinctions

 Capacity and Storage

-• Cylinder Capacity: Cylinders typically have a defined capacity, often measured in liters or cubic feet, indicating the volume of gas they can hold under pressure.
+• Cylinder Capacity: Cylinders typically have a defined volume, measured in liters or cubic feet, indicating the amount of gas they can store under pressure.
+The size often balances portability and gas volume requirements.
+Smaller cylinders are ideal for personal use, such as medical oxygen or scuba tanks, while larger cylinders support industrial operations where higher gas volumes are necessary.

 Lifespan and Durability